thomas-trendsoft/basedht-test/README.md

 ## Status

-Not compiled no so ... we will have to see.
+Not compiled now so ... we will have to see.

 # Basic Protocol Definition